 Nutritionists and dermatologists alike say yes.
-“One of the easiest ways to emanate health and beauty from the inside out, alongside nutritionally dense food choices, are teas,” Serena Poon, a nutritionist and celebrity chef who works with Kerry Washington, tells The Zoe Report.
-(Honestly, if tea will give me Kerry Washington’s glow, I am 100 percent on board.)
-“Most teas, when ingested, help the skin because of their antioxidant and anti-inflammatory properties,” Dr. Devika Icecreamwala, a board certified dermatologist with Icecreamwala Dermatology in San Francisco, adds in an email to TZR.
+“One of the easiest ways to emanate health and beauty from the inside out, alongside nutritionally dense food choices, are teas,” Serena Poon, a nutritionist and celebrity chef who works with Kerry Washington, tells TZR.
+“Most teas, when ingested, help the skin because of their antioxidant and anti-inflammatory properties,” says board certified dermatologist Dr. Devika Icecreamwala, adds in an email to TZR.

 There are plenty of antioxidant-rich teas to choose from, all with slightly different skincare benefits — for example, spearmint tea has been shown to help with hormonal acne and rose helps increase cellular turnover — but regardless of which you choose, Poon maintains adding any tea into your regimen can give you a beauty boost.
 “The best part about these teas is that they’re almost like a three-part self-care checklist,” she says.
 “You’re hydrating yourself; you’re soothing, detoxing, or protecting your skin; and you’re creating a positive habit that becomes a ritual.”
 Of course, as with any skincare product, consistency is key in order to see results.

 Ahead, 18 derm- and nutritionist-approved beauty teas to help you sip your way to better skin.